 These antibodies remain in your bloodstream for approximately two to three months.
 Your test will be assessing your reaction to foods you have eaten over that period.

-Please seek the advice of your doctor or GP before taking a test.
+Please seek the advice of your doctor before taking a test.

 For children under 16yrs of age we need a GP referral and the letter must specifically request a food intolerance test.
 The GP must collect the blood sample.
 We will do the laboratory analysis and return the results to the GP.